For more information, please call 304-696-2935

 The Diabetes Exercise Center is located on the ground floor of Marshall University's Cam Henderson Center at 1801 Third Avenue.
 Parking passes are provided for each participant and can be used in the 3rd Avenue parking garage or the 20th Street football stadium parking lot.
 Enter the building through the front doors on 3rd Avenue across from the parking garage.

-A physician referral is required.
-Please contact the Diabetes Exercise Center’s staff at 304-696-2935 to initiate this process.
-Once the referral is received, the Diabetes Exercise Center’s staff will contact you to schedule your initial session.
+To help ensure that this is the right program for you, a physician's referral is required.
+Please contact the Diabetes Exercise Center’s staff at 304.696.2935 to initiate this process.
+Once the referral is received, the staff will contact you to schedule your initial session.

-The Diabetes Exercise Center is a pay out-of-pocket program because it is not covered by insurance.
-Membership costs $35 a month, which is less than a gym membership and has the added benefits of program designed and supervised by clinical exercise physiologists, an individualized exercise prescription, close monitoring by a specially trained staff, weekly education sessions and other components.
+The Diabetes Exercise Center is a pay-out-of-pocket program because it is not covered by insurance.
+Membership costs $20 a month, or $15 for members of Cabell Huntington Hospital’s SeniorWise.
+This is less than a gym membership and has the added benefits of program designed and supervised by clinical exercise physiologists, an individualized exercise prescription, close monitoring by a specially trained staff, weekly education sessions and other components.